anujamishra22/Video-Captioning-Web-App/README.md

 User Experience Considerations

-Simplicity:The interface is kept simple and intuitive with clear labels and buttons to guide the user through the process of loading a video and adding captions.
+The interface is kept simple and intuitive with clear labels and buttons to guide the user through the process of loading a video and adding captions.

 Trade-offs

- Feature Set vs. Simplicity:
- Trade-off: Decided to implement basic features (video loading, caption adding, and displaying) to keep the application simple and within the given time constraint.
- Implication: Advanced features like editing captions, removing captions, and saving/loading caption data are not included.
+ Decided to implement basic features (video loading, caption adding, and displaying) to keep the application simple and within the given time constraint.
+Advanced features like editing captions, removing captions, and saving/loading caption data are not included.